High blood pressure - children

 • The second (bottom) number is the diastolic pressure.

-High blood pressure in children up to age 13 is measured differently than in adults.
+High blood pressure in children up to age 13 is defined differently than in adults.
 This is because what is considered normal blood pressure changes as a child grows.
 A child's blood pressure numbers are compared with the blood pressure measurements of other children the same age, height, and sex.

 Normal blood pressure ranges in children ages 1 to 13 years are published by the National Heart, Lung and Blood Institute, a US government agency.
 You can also ask your health care provider.
 Abnormal blood pressure readings are described as follows: